Unboxed-Software/solana-course/content/durable-nonces.md

 This is known as the double-spend problem and is one of the core issues that blockchains, like Solana, solve.
 A naive solution could be to crosscheck all transactions made in the past and see if we find a duplicate transaction signature.
 This is not practically possible, as the size of the Solana ledger is >80 TB.
 So to solve this, Solana uses recent blockhashs.

 A recent blockhash is a 32-byte SHA-256 hash of a valid block's last [entry id](https://solana.com/docs/terminology#blockhash) within the last 150 blocks.
-Since this recent blockhash is part of the transaction before it signed, we can guarantee the signer has singed it within the last 150 blocks.
+Since this recent blockhash is part of the transaction before it was signed, we can guarantee the signer has signed it within the last 150 blocks.
 Checking 150 blocks is much more reasonable than the entire ledger.

 When the transaction is submitted, the Solana validators will do the following:

-1. Checks if the signature of the transaction has been submitted within the last 150 blocks - if there is a duplicate signature it'll fail the duplicate transaction.
+1. Check if the signature of the transaction has been submitted within the last 150 blocks - if there is a duplicate signature it'll fail the duplicate transaction.
 2. If the transaction signature has not been found, it will check the recent blockhash to see if it exists within the last 150 blocks - if it does not, it will return a "Blockhash not found" error.
-If it does, the transaction goes through to it's execution checks.
+If it does, the transaction goes through to its execution checks.

 While this solution is great for most use cases, it has some limitations.
 Mainly, the transaction needs to get signed and submitted to the network within 150 blocks or around ~80-90 seconds.
-But there are some use cases were we need more than 90 seconds to submit a transaction.
+But there are some use cases where we need more than 90 seconds to submit a transaction.

 [Some reasons from solana](https://solana.com/developers/guides/advanced/introduction-to-durable-nonces#durable-nonce-applications):
 > 1. **Scheduled Transactions**: One of the most apparent applications of Durable Nonces is the ability to schedule transactions.
 Users can pre-sign a transaction and then submit it at a later date, allowing for planned transfers, contract interactions, or even executing pre-determined investment strategies.